 - It will be used by the PSC and your department/agency for workforce planning, reporting, analysis, research and communications with employees.

-- The PSC will collect the GENs in its regular Workforce Profile collection, which provides the evidence base for the development of workforce management policy for the sector, but this will not include nor allow any link to personal identifying information such as your name.
+- The PSC will collect the GENs in its regular Workforce Profile collection, which provides the evidence base for the development of workforce management policy for the sector, but this will not include nor allow any link to personal identifying information such as your name and email.

-- The GEN will improve the research and analytical ability of PSC and the sector, using anonymised data - for example it will enable better quality analysis on the level of mobility in the sector as employees move between agencies or in and out of the sector.
+- The GEN will improve the research and analytical ability of PSC and the sector, using anonymised data - for example, it will enable better quality analysis on the level of mobility in the sector as employees move between agencies or in and out of the government sector.

-- In future the GEN will help employees to develop their careers through cross-agency job searches to be enabled across new human capital management (HCM) systems, managers to ‘talent search’ outside their own agency, and bringing information from former agency employments into your current agency systems.
+- In the future, the GEN will help employees to develop their careers through cross-agency job searches to be enabled across new human capital management (HCM) systems, managers to ‘talent search’ outside their own agency, and bringing information from former agency employments into your current agency systems.

 Who will see the GEN and related information?